rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 ### **Debugging the Scenario**

 1. **Setup Testing Environment**
-    1. Set up your testing environment (as described [here](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/B.-Evaluation-Environment) with two instances of Google Chrome browser: one simulating third-party cookie deprecation (Chrome Private) and the other using the default settings (Chrome Open).
+    1. Set up your testing environment as described [here](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/B.-Evaluation-Environment) with two instances of Google Chrome browser: one simulating third-party cookie deprecation (Chrome Private) and the other using the default settings (Chrome Open).

 2. **Open Developer Tools in both instances**
-    1. On both browsers, open Chrome DevTools (on Mac: Cmd-Option-i, Linux: Ctrl-Shift-i)
+    1. On both browsers, open Chrome DevTools (on Mac: `Cmd-Option-i`, Linux: `Ctrl-Shift-i`)
     2. It is important to open DevTools first, to ensure capturing all the network interactions as the demo pages load

 3. **Adjust Network Tab Settings**
-    1. In the network tab, enable “Preserve Log” and “Disable Cache” in both instances of Google Chrome.
+    1. In the network tab, enable "Preserve Log" and "Disable Cache" in both instances of Google Chrome.
     2. This asks the browser to persist the information on network requests, so that we can go back to them if needed as we analyze our scenarios

 4. **Navigate and interact with the website**